podtyazhki1337/3d-mask-r-cnn/README.md

 # Toy Dataset

 This section aims to reproduce the results of the paper mentioned above on the toy dataset.
+Note that the input image signal was enhaced for the sake of visualization.
 Please follow the default commands below.

 Representations of pair ground truth instance segmentation and input image: